-- 1 Select a job and do one of the following: - Click Properties in the Actions menu. - Right-click the job and select Properties. - Click the Properties icon in the Job Center toolbar. - Double-click the job. - 2 In the Job Properties window, click the Media tab on the left. - 3 Select the substrate from the Substrate Catalog list. - 4 Select the size from the Size ID list.
+- 1 Select a job and do one of the following: - Click Properties in the Actions menu. - Right-click the job and select Properties. - Click the Properties icon in the Job Center toolbar. - Double-click the job. - 2 In the Job Properties window, click the Media tab on the left. - 3 Select a substrate entry from the Substrate Catalog list.
+To view the substrate attributes associated with each entry, click the Select button.
+The size id assigned to the substrate catalog entry is displayed in the Size ID list. - 4 You can select a different size id or specify a custom size from the Size ID list.